deep-optimization/CoM-PT/README.md

 By Jiawei Fan, Shigeng Wang, Chao Li, Xiaolong Liu, and Anbang Yao

-The official project website of "Chain-of-Models Pre-Training: Rethinking Training Acceleration of Vision Foundation Models" (accepted to CVPR 2026)
+This repository is the official PyTorch implementation of CoM-PT: Chain-of-Models Pre-Training: Rethinking Training Acceleration of Vision Foundation Models, accepted to CVPR 2026